manofthemountain/lacrosseview-to-wunderground/README.md

 <h3 align="center">Lacrosse View to Wunderground</h3>

   <p align="center">
-    Connects your Lacrosse weather station to your Weather Underground Personal Weather Station (PWS) Network
+    Not all La Crosse weather stations are integrated with Weather Underground Personal Weather Station (PWS) Network.
+Lacrosse relies on its own app, La Crosse View, and cloud storage for viewing and collecting your weather.
+This project allows you to access your weather data stored on the La Crosse servers and publish it to a Weather Underground.

     <br />
     <a href="https://github.com/manofthemountain/lacrosseview-to-wunderground"><strong>Explore the docs »</strong></a>
     <br />